Otakaari 15 art contest now open

 Artwork locations in the building

 Several locations in the building are reserved for artworks, which you can explore in the contest invitation materials.
 In addition to the lobbies, the shared club room also offers excellent opportunities for artworks.
 AYY will organise a presentation tour for those interested in participating in the contest.
 During the event, we will review potential artwork locations and go over any conditions to consider regarding the building.
-The date of the presentation event will be announced later.
+The presentation event will be held on Wednesday, 4 March, from 1:00 p.m. to 2:00 p.m., and participants are required to register in advance using the form below:

 The technique for the artwork is your choice, but the implementation must take into account the intended use and conditions in the facilities.
 Possible artworks may include paintings, graphics, murals, mobiles suspended from the ceiling, or sculptures, for example.
 In the contest proposal, artworks should be sketched for the planned space.